SEO Link Acquisition: Piggyback Link Building

 Identifying Your Core Keywords

-Next Ahrefs just released a nice keyword suggestion tool that allows you to find the estimated search volume of your keywords.
+Next use Ahrefs’ Keyword explorer3 to find the estimated search volume of your keywords.
 You can also use it to help generate new ideas for phrases you may not have thought of.
-While you are researching, keep two questions in mind.
+While you are researching, keep two things in mind.

-Find a balance between popular keywords and what you should be ranking for.
-Your site should rank well for the services you want to promote but you should also go after phrases that people are actually using to find what you are selling.
+Your site should rank well for the services you want to promote but you should also go after phrases that people are actually using to find what you are selling and that indicate an intention of buying.

 Note that you can use the filter at left to only show phrases containing certain words.
 You can also export the list if it is easier for you to work with in Excel.